mmmuscus/Shadow-Functions-Engine/README.md

 ###### This section was last checked in the 1.0.0. version of the engine
 The map "editor" is the text file located in the maps folder.
 It is a huge 231 by 63 .txt file, as with the other editors if you want to alter its size you should alter the value of WORLDROWS and WORLDROWS in the system.h file as well.
 You might wonder why it's filled with 'i' characters, thats because I didn't figure out a way to read spaces, so any 'i' you see in any of the editors will be parsed by the engine as a ' ' character.
 You can write anything into this .txt (except for spaces I guess) and it will be visible in the map of the game.
 Any character that you write here and also into at least one of the material editors will have the properties associated with said editor.

 **Note:** As of now it is recommended that you leave out 19 cells on the top and bottom and 35 cells at the sides of any map you create.
 Make sure the player can't pass into any of theese left out cells (there is an example of how you can do this in the default world.txt file).
 The reason for this is that if the player would be in any of theese cells, looking in the wrong direction, the engine would make calculations with variables in the newWorld array that simply do not exist, leading to all sorts of problems.
-If you alter the FOV files this recommended 19 and 35 cells might be too little to avoid any such catastrophe (or they might be too much, which can be a problem if you want to make bigger walkable maps).
+If you [alter the dimensions of the FOV files](#2212-the-whys-of-the-fov-editors-and-the-explanation-of-the-newscreen-and-newmenu-arrays) this recommended 19 and 35 cells might be too little to avoid any such catastrophe (or they might be too much, which can be a problem if you want to make bigger walkable maps).
 Hopefully the 2.0.0. update will solve this issue and we can finally use the map editor in its intended way.

 #### 2.2.3.2.
 Further ramblings about the coordinate system
 ###### This section was last checked in the 1.0.0. version of the engine